-- 62. Tower Learning Centre Independent School will adhere to the guidance set out in Keeping children safe in education part 3, which states that "It is vital that schools and colleges create a culture of safe recruitment and, as part of that, adopt recruitment procedures that help deter, reject or identify people who might abuse children." - 63.
-The school has a robust process and policy for recruitment and selection which highlights its commitment to safer recruitment and the Childcare (Disqualification) Regulations 2009 and Childcare Act 2006. - 64.
-To ensure the single central record (SCR) is accurate, up to date and regularly reviewed.
+- 65. Tower Learning Centre Independent School will adhere to the guidance set out in Keeping children safe in education part 3, which states that "It is vital that schools and colleges create a culture of safe recruitment and, as part of that, adopt recruitment procedures that help deter, reject or identify people who might abuse children." - 66.
+The school has a robust process and policy for recruitment and selection which highlights its commitment to safer recruitment and the Childcare (Disqualification) Regulations 2009 and Childcare Act 2006. - 67.
+To ensure the single central record (SCR) is accurate, up to date and regularly reviewed. - 68.
+As part of our safer recruitment, all new staff will have online checks prior to their start date.
+Any shortlisted candidates will be informed of any online due diligence checks.